textpattern/textpattern.github.io/tags/tag-basics/conditional-tags.md

 </txp:if_category>
 ```

-Taking this block by block we see that the conditional "if-category":http://docs.textpattern.io/tags/if-category determines if the visitor has clicked a category hyperlink.
+Taking this block by block we see that the conditional [if-category"](../if-category) determines if the visitor has clicked a category hyperlink.
 If they have, we are in the **list** view.
-If they have not, the "else":http://docs.textpattern.io/tags/else portion is executed.
+If they have not, the [else](../else) portion is executed.

-In this example, the "article":http://docs.textpattern.io/tags/article in the __else__ portion is treated as an individual article, by virtue of it not being a category list.
+In this example, the [article](article) in the __else__ portion is treated as an individual article, by virtue of it not being a category list.
 In more complex pages it may be part of a larger nested structure and therefore could be a different type of list (e.g. search results), but for now we'll take it at face value and assume it is an individual article.

 Since the only attribute in use in this `<txp:article />` tag is `wraptag`, the tag will use the __default__ form to render the article, and wrap the entire contents in HTML `<div>` tags.
 If you had specified your own `form` attribute, the article contents would be rendered by your chosen form instead.

 The interesting part is if the visitor is viewing a list.
-In this case, the first thing that happens is to display the "category":http://docs.textpattern.io/tags/category title inside HTML `<h2>` tags.
+In this case, the first thing that happens is to display the [category](../category) title inside HTML `<h2>` tags.

 Next, we call the standard article tag but instead of using the **default** form to render its contents, we use the tag as a container.